-7.2.7 Summary of APM and Its Implications for Hornepayne
+7.2.7 Summary of APM and its Implications for Wawa

-Based on the foregoing discussion, the APM Project has the potential to be a very good fit for the community of Hornepayne.
-The APM Project has the potential to enable the aspirations of the community to be achieved, and through this, foster well-being as Hornepayne defines it.
-Based on discussions with the community, it is understood that the APM Project would provide economic growth, stability and growth of the population.
+Based on the foregoing discussion, the APM Project has some potential to be a fit for the community of Wawa.
+The project is understood to be compatible with many community aspirations, including the desire to see growth and stability.
 Table 7-2 provides a summary for all five asset categories.

-The introduction of the APM Project to a relatively remote northern Ontario community such as Hornepayne will create significant change.
+The introduction of the APM Project to a relatively remote northern Ontario community such as Wawa will create significant change.
 Positive changes could include:

-- Employment and business opportunities (direct and indirect) - Population growth due to in-migration of workers may encourage greater utilization of local community assets (infrastructure, housing, facilities and services) - Utilization of available, serviced land - Ability to retain youth/young families in the community - Improved education and training, development of a skilled workforce - Enhanced self-sufficiency for individuals, families and the community as a whole - Improved tax base/municipal revenues
+- Employment and business opportunities (direct and indirect) - Population growth due to in-migration of workers will result in greater utilization and growth of local community assets (infrastructure, housing, facilities and services) - Utilization of available, serviced land - Ability to retain and attract youth/young families in the community - Improved education and training, development of a skilled workforce - Enhanced self-sufficiency for individuals, families and the community as a whole - Improved tax base/municipal revenues

-It is recognized that some tourist operators may be concerned about the effect of the APM Project as some people may be less likely to visit the area.
-However, others can see positive implications for the tourist industry as a result of increased population and tourism visitation to the area.
+It is recognized that some members of the community are concerned about the effect of the APM Project.
+This is particularly the case with respect to potential and perceived effects on the natural environment and tourism in the area.
+Some see the APM Project as being in conflict with the ecotourism goal of the community.
+There are those that see positive implications for the tourist industry as a result of increased population and tourism visitation to the area.